jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/nyregion/new-york-city-coronavirus-cases.html.html.md

 </div>

 There have been at least 230,147 cases of coronavirus in New York City, according to a New York Times database.
-As of Saturday evening, at least 23,007 people had died.
+As of Sunday morning, at least 23,007 people had died.